CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-database-views.md

 `https://api.copernica.com/v1/database/$id/views?access_token=xxxx`

 In this, $id should be replaced by the numerical identifier, the ID, of the database you want to add a selection to.
 The name of the selection is not in the URL, as it needs to be added to the message body of the HTTP request.
+After a succesful call the ID of the created request is returned.

 ## Available parameters
 The following variables can be added to the body of the HTTP POST call: